Snitkin-Lab-Umich/funQCD/README.md

 ## Running funQCD

-> First, perform a dry run of funQCD by running the following command.
+> First, perform a dry run of funQCD's assembly step by running the following command.
 This will show the steps and commands that funQCD will execute in the real run, without actually executing anything.
+Remove the --quiet flag for a more detailed view.

 ```

-snakemake -s workflow/fQCD.smk -p --configfile config/config.yaml --profile ./profile/ -n
+snakemake -s workflow/funQCD_ASSEMBLY.smk -p --configfile config/config.yaml --profile ./profile/ -n --quiet

 ```

-> The snakemake options present in profile/config.yaml should be visible in the dry run (such as memory and runtime for each rule).
+> The snakemake options present in profile/config.yaml should be visible in the detailed dry run (such as memory and runtime for each rule).
 By default, --slurm is enabled in these options, and snakemake will submit jobs to the cluster using the account in your profile.
 If everything looks correct, start the run using a job script with minimal CPUs, moderate memory, and a long runtime.
 An example job script is provided in `run_fqcd.job`.

 ```
 #!/bin/bash